How do I transfer files remotely for free?

 Step 4.
 Open Google Drive on the other computer and log in to the same Google account.
 Find the file you’ve transferred, right-click the file, and select Download in the expanded menu to realize remote picture transfer between different computers.

-This post primarily focuses on providing remote file transfer free methods.
+This post primarily focuses on providing remote file transfer with free methods.
 The methods are divided into 3 categories roughly.
-First, you can choose to use free remote access software with file transfer feature.
-Second, you can use free Windows built-in file share tools.
-Finally, you can choose online services.
+To remotely transfer files between PCs directly without loading to a third-party place at first, remote desktop software should be your choice.
+To transfer specified files in the same LAN, free Windows built-in file share tools are OK.
+Of course, you can also choose online services.